 Put on Your Imaginary Girdle and Stop Hating Your Stomach

 The next layer of your stomach would be the muscles themselves.
-These muscles, like we mentioned already, have been injured.
+These muscles, as we mentioned already, have been injured.
 In the course of that injury, they have almost forgotten how to function.
 The simplest baby step on this journey toward healing is a little exercise I like to call “girdles.”

 Think of how a girdle works.
 You put it on and it squeezes your belly in.
 One super-easy way to start your journey toward healing your diastasis recti, is to put on an imaginary girdle and try to keep it on all day long.
 Washing dishes, driving down the road, sitting at your desk.
 You can do this exercise anywhere.

 I’m not talking about sucking in your gut.
 I’m talking about standing up straight, holding your abdominal muscles tight, and keeping yourself erect.
 Make a conscious effort to pull the abdominal muscles in and sit up straighter and stop hating your stomach.
 It is a habit that must be strengthened over time, but it is very effective.